Zeke Mowatt

-Ezekiel Mowatt (born March 5, 1961) is a former American football tight end in the National Football League who played for the New York Giants and the New England Patriots.
-He played college football at Florida State University, catching a total of 40 passes for 378 yards and 3 touchdowns in four seasons.
+Ezekiel Mowatt (born March 5, 1961) is an American former professional football player who was a tight end in the National Football League (NFL) for the New York Giants and the New England Patriots.
+He played college football at Florida State, catching a total of 40 passes for 378 yards and 3 touchdowns in four seasons.
 Mowatt caught a touchdown pass from Phil Simms in Super Bowl XXI.

 In 1990, then-Boston Herald sportswriter Lisa Olson alleged she was approached and sexually harassed in a locker room by five semi-naked members of the New England Patriots football team, which included Mowatt, Michael Timpson and Robert Perryman, during a September 17 interview.
 Mowatt was fined $12,500 by the NFL for his alleged involvement.

 In 1994, Mowatt founded Mowatt Inc, a janitorial service based out of Hackensack, New Jersey with regional offices located in Pennsylvania and Maryland.